HOW TO CHOOSE THE CORRECT HEIGHT SAFETY HARNESS

 If the label is missing or can no longer be read the roofing harness cannot be used.
 Next, ensure that the fall arrest harness has been certified.

-Once you have verified that it is within certification date, examine the equipment yourself, to ensure it has not been damaged since its last inspection and that it is fit for purpose.
+Once you have verified that the safety harness inspection is within certification date, examine the equipment yourself, to ensure it has not been damaged since its last inspection and that it is fit for purpose.

 Run your hands over each section of webbing, looking and feeling for any cuts, abrasions or damage.
 If you find any of these types of issues the equipment should be sent to a specialist for examination.